borntofrappe/fullstack-d3/README.md

 ### Color Scales

-The project highlights how to include color through the `d3-scale-chromatic` and `d3-interpolate` modules.
+The project illustrates how to include color through the `d3-scale-chromatic` and `d3-interpolate` modules.

 It is important to note the following: